zeusinsight/doctonext/README.md

 - Component variants in individual component files

+## Usage

+Feel free to use and customize this template as per your requirements.
+You can modify the components, styles, and content to create your unique website.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute it as you wish.

 ## 🙏 Credits

+This project was inspired by nobruf [shadcn landing page](https://github.com/nobruf/shadcn-landing-page), and daveyplate [Better Auth Next.js starter](https://github.com/daveyplate/better-auth-nextjs-starter).

 - [Better Auth Ui](https://better-auth-ui.com) - Pre-built authentication components
-- [shadcn landing page](https://github.com/nobruf/shadcn-landing-page) - landing page used for this boilerplate
+- [shadcn landing page](https://github.com/nobruf/shadcn-landing-page) - landing page used for this project